pleonova/real-estate/README.md

 - Filter homes based on how many bedrooms and/or bathrooms they have

 **Filters: Sale Price and Date**<br/>
 Narrow down the date range and the price of homes
 - Filter the the date range for underlying data to view different time periods
 - *Tip: The markets change frequently, so looking at how the last three months performed is probably most helpful as well as a general yearly trend (summer tends to be higher priced homes, while winter has fewer homes for sale).*

 **Filter: Favorites**<br/>
-If you have an account on Redfin, you can favorite houses and visualize it.
+If you have an account on Redfin, you can favorite houses and visualize them.
-- Downlaod file from Redfin includes a field for your favorites which can be displayed exclusively on the map
+- Download file from Redfin includes a field for your favorites which can be displayed exclusively on the map
 - Ability to highlight your favorites while keeping the other homes on the map